aaltodsg/instans-reasoning/tests/lubm/jena-test/README.md

 1. Clone [reasoner-jena](https://github.com/aaltodsg/reasoner-jena)
    from github.
-Set `$REASONERJENA_HOME` to point to the root of the repository.
-If `sbt` is installed, it should take care of everything else.
+Set `$REASONERJENA_HOME` to point to the root of the repository. `sbt` (must be installed) should take care of everything else.
+We used SBT version 0.13.8.
 2. The following batch files can be executed without parameters:
   * `./batch-comp-reasoners.sh` Compares Jena results to reference answers with different reasoners from simpler (and faster) to more